php-fig/fig-standards/accepted/PSR-17-http-factory-meta.md

-And finally, the instances created by the `RequestFactoryInterface()`, `ResponseFactoryInterface()` and `ServerRequestFactoryInterface` factories must generate instances that return an empty body-stream in read and write mode, so that client-code can start writing to the body stream without manually needing to initialize anything else.
+And finally, the instances created by the `RequestFactoryInterface()`, `ResponseFactoryInterface()` and `ServerRequestFactoryInterface` factories must generate instances that return an empty `StreamInterface` instance in read and write mode, so that client-code can start writing to the body stream, without manually needing to initialize anything else.

 ## 6. People